nekrut/BMMB554/hugo/content/post/topic12.md

 >**Directed graph** representing overlapping reads.
 (Image from [Ben Langmead](http://www.cs.jhu.edu/~langmea/resources/lecture_notes/assembly_scs.pdf)).

-For example, the following string reconstruction:
+For example, the string reconstruction we have seen earlier (with the difference of inserting `GGG` in line 10):

 ```
  1 TAA